 Innovator marketing requirement Yes (s.
 3(3), s.
 5(1)), s.
 5(2)).
 N/A Earliest possible generic challenge If data protection applies, 6 years after innovator's first approval (generic or biosimilar submission cannot be approved until 8 years after first approval or 8.5 years with pediatric extension).
 If new chemical entity ("NCE"), generic cannot file for approval for 5 years after NCE approval.
 However, if generic challenges any Orange Book patent, it can file after 4 years.
-Earliest possible generic challenge continued No new use or new formulation exclusivity.
+No new use or new formulation exclusivity.
 Where original FDA approval is for a new use or formulation, the generic cannot be approved for 3 years after initial FDA approval, but generic's filing is not restricted as with NCE.
 No orphan drug exclusivity.
 Other exclusivities (orphan drug, pediatric) may apply.
 Regulatory exclusivity incentive for generic to challenge early None.
 Yes, 180-day exclusivity to the first generic applicant to challenge the patent(s) in the Orange Book.
-Notice of generic regulatory filings Yes: GSUR list records pending generic submissions accepted into review by Health Canada on or after October 1, 2018.
+Notice of generic regulatory filings Yes: GSUR list records pending generic submissions accepted into review by Health Canada.
 Nothing beyond notification of certification.
-SUR list records pending biosimilar submissions accepted into review by Health Canada on or after May 1, 2016 (specifically identified as biosimilar if accepted into review on or after October 1, 2018).
+SUR list records pending biosimilar submissions accepted into review by Health Canada.
 Notification of Certification to patentee Notice of allegation (NOA).
 Paragraph IV notice letter.
 Patents that need to be addressed in generic notification Generic / biosimilar sponsor only required to address patents listed on the Patent Register as of its regulatory filing date.
-Generic required to address all patents listed in Orange Book but only patents listed as of its regulatory filing date give rise to automatic 30-month stay of approval.
+Generic required to address all patents listed in Orange Book but only patents listed as of it regulatory filing date give rise to automatic 30-month stay of approval.